Grow | Harvest | Make with Lavender

 peace

-Highly aphrodisiac to men, Lavender evokes love, especially of the sexual nature, but can also protect from false love and fleeting infatuations.
-Maidens sprinkled over their heads to keep themselves chaste while married women kept by bed to incite passion.
+Highly aphrodisiac to men, lavender evokes love, especially of the sexual nature, but can also protect from false love and fleeting infatuations.
+Maidens sprinkled it over their heads to keep themselves chaste while married women kept by their beds to incite passion.
 Cleopatra is said to have utilized its powers to seduce Mark Antony and Julius Caesar.

-An herb of royalty in ancient Egypt, it was found in King Tut's tomb and was used in mummification.
+An herb of royalty in ancient Egypt, it was found in King Tut's tomb and was used in mummification processes.

-Carrying on the royal theme Queen Elizabeth I always had Lavender conserves on hand, Charles VI of France had Lavender pillows wherever he went.
-Queen Victoria was so in love with the scent she appointed Sarah Sprules as “Purveyor of Lavender Essence to the Queen” after visiting her distillery.
+Lavender also has a prolific history with European royalty.
+Queen Elizabeth I always had lavender conserves on hand, Charles VI of France used lavender pillows wherever he went, and Queen Victoria was so in love with the scent she appointed Sarah Sprules as “Purveyor of Lavender Essence to the Queen” after visiting her distillery.

-There is a reference in the Bible that perhaps Mary bathed the baby Jesus and anointed him before his death with a plant called Spikenard which may have been Lavender.
+The Bible suggests that perhaps Mary bathed the baby Jesus and anointed him before his death with a plant called Spikenard which may have been lavender.

-Burned in a birthing room to purify the air, foster a relaxed environment and welcome the new babe.
+Burned in a birthing room to purify the air, lavender fosters a relaxed environment and welcomes the new babe.

 Lavender repels those who wish harm or have ill intentions.